 Pelvic Support Problems

 Pelvic organ prolapse occurs when the supporting structures of the pelvic region weaken and become loose and the tissue from the rectum, bladder or uterus protrude into the vagina.
-Once rarely talked about, OB-GYN Montgomery County Dr. Rania Ibrahim says that this pelvic support problems have now become much more significant in a women’s overall health.
+Once rarely talked about, New Beginning’s OB-GYN, Dr. Rania Ibrahim, says that this pelvic support problems have now become much more significant in a women’s overall health.

 Types of Pelvic Support Problems